Founded in 1971, Samson Energy Company has over 45 years of success in finding and producing oil and natural gas

 By its 40th anniversary in 2011, Samson had grown to be the largest privately held oil and gas company headquartered in the United States.
 In one of the largest transactions involving U.S. oil and gas assets, the stock of Samson Investment Company was sold to an investor group led by KKR and Co, L.P. in December 2011.

 Charles Schusterman, founder, and his daughter Stacy at the American Stock Exchange, 1986.
-Stacy Schusterman is Chairman and CEO of Samson Energy Company, LLC.
+Stacy Schusterman is Chairman of Samson Energy Company, LLC.